 Means tests for help with care costs – how they work

-Even if you’ve paid National Insurance contributions all your life, you may have to pay towards the cost of your long-term care.
+Even if you’ve paid National Insurance contributions all your life, you might have to pay towards the cost of your long-term care.
 Read our guide to find out how the costs are worked out and whether you’ll have to pay.

 Working out who is going to pay for long-term care

 National Insurance contributions go towards things like your State Pension but they don’t count towards the costs of social care.

 This type of care is managed by your local authority, so you have to apply directly to them if you need help with paying for long-term care.

 Your local authority (or Health and Social Care Trust in Northern Ireland) will first carry out a care needs assessment to find out what support you need.

 The next step is to work out who is going to pay.
 Your local authority might pay for all of it, part of it or nothing at all.

 Your contribution to the cost of your care is decided following a financial assessment, called a means test.